Yorubaname/yorubaname-website/README.md

 The application would start up and can be accessed via 8081 port.

+### Running the Core Application with ElasticSearch

+The application's search functionality is powered by ElasticSearch, thus the application expects to have an ElasticSearch cluster it can connect to.

+To run the application and have the search functionality working you would have to download ElasticSearch and have it running on your local machine.
+Follow the instructions on how to do this here: http://www.elastic.co/guide/en/elasticsearch/reference/1.4/setup.html

+The only configuration needed is to update the cluster name to `yoruba_name_dictionary`.
+This you can do by editing the ElasticSearch configuration file found in `/path/to/elasticsearc/elasticsearch/config/elasticsearch.yml` and edit the `cluster.name` key to `yoruba_name_dictionary`

 ### Running the dashboard app

 You would find the dashbaord related information in README.md in the `dashboard` module